imagej/imagej.github.io/_pages/plugins/bigstitcher/reorientsample.md

 <img src="/media/bigstitcher-registration-calibration.png" width="500"/>

-{% include warning-box content='As mentioned in the dialog, this will only change the metadata and leave computed registrations (including the scaling to isotropic x,y and z-resolution) as-is.
+{% include notice icon="warning" content='As mentioned in the dialog, this will only change the metadata and leave computed registrations (including the scaling to isotropic x,y and z-resolution) as-is.
 Use **Apply Transformation(s)** and **Apply on top of Calibration** to update the isotropy scaling.
 This will remove other transformations however, so please make sure that the calibration is set correctly **before** starting any registration/stitching.' %}

 ## Apply Transformation(s)